CommonAccord/NW-NDA/99/WiP/VSCode.md

 The collaboration flow seems fine, too, though it needs testing.
 I work, commit, push/pull.
 The other person does the same, makes a pull-request.

 We also need to play with pyramids of collaboration.
-Presumably, these can be done a pyramids of cloning/forking/branches.
+Presumably, these can be done as pyramids of cloning/forking/branches.

                    Party1    <---->    Party2